callumtilbury/dab-processing-chain/README.md

 ---
 ### `./ref_builder.m`
-This script emulated the functionality of the RefBuilder application, using the designed DAB chain.
+This script emulates the functionality of a RefBuilder application, using the designed DAB chain.
 It receives a DAB recording and produces a perfectly reconstructed version thereof, along with the extracted DAB symbols.

 ---